lirantal/essential-nodejs-security-book/manuscript/csrf.md

 }
 ```

+To summarize, the server which implements the *csurf* library will always look for the CSRF token in either the request parameters, the body payload or in a specific HTTP header.
+It takes this value and compares it with the value it stored initially to check for a match.

 ### ExpressJS csurf Library

 [csurf](https://github.com/expressjs/csurf) is another middleware from the ExpressJS family, which provides a mechanism to manage CSRF tokens.